eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 Supported properties include:

-* `host` - the hostname of the proxy server
+- `host` &mdash; the hostname of the proxy server
-* `port` - the TCP port number of the proxy server.
+- `port` &mdash; the TCP port number of the proxy server.
 Default: `8080`.
-* `user` - the proxy user name, if authenticating to the proxy is required
+- `user` &mdash; the proxy user name, if authenticating to the proxy is required
-* `password` - the proxy password, in plain text, or
+- `password` &mdash; the proxy password, in plain text, or
-* `password-alias` - the alias of a `[keystore]` entry which holds the password, an alternative to using the `password` property
+- `password-alias` &mdash; the alias of a `[keystore]` entry which holds the password, an alternative to using the `password` property
-* `non-proxy-hosts` - a host name which can be accessed directly, without going via the proxy.
+- `non-proxy-hosts` &mdash; a host name which can be accessed directly, without going via the proxy.

 Tools should use the OS's default proxy settings automatically.
 If you want the